awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 #### Branch Key and Beacon Key Creation

-To create a branch key, this operation must take the following:
+To create a branch key, this operation MUST take the following:

 - `branchKeyId`: The identifier
 - `encryptionContext`: Additional encryption context to bind to the created keys